Eddie Watt: Early life

-Watt was born in Lamoni, Iowa, on April 4, 1941, the son of Lawrence and Bonnie (Leigh) Watt, and the youngest of four children.
+Watt was born on April 4, 1941, in Lamoni, Iowa, the son of Lawrence and Bonnie (Currie) Watt and the youngest of four children.
 Watt moved to Iowa City as a young teen, and became involved in organized baseball, including American Legion Baseball and semi-pro ball.
 He attended Iowa City High School.
+He was an All-American basketball player in high school.

-In 1959, Watt attended Iowa State Teachers College (later the University of Northern Iowa), lettering in baseball and basketball.
-He won All-North Central Conference honors in 1961, and the team was in the NCAA playoffs with Watt as its top pitcher.
-In 1961, he was 5-1, with a 1.98 ERA in 50 innings with 56 strikeouts, giving up only 29 hits.
-He left school in 1961 to sign a major league baseball contract.
-He later returned to earn his degree, graduating in 1966.
-He was inducted into UNI's Hall of Fame in 1987.
+In 1959, Watt attended Iowa State Teachers College (ISTC) (later the University of Northern Iowa) on a basketball scholarship.
+He lettered in baseball and basketball, but at 5 ft 10 in (1.78 m) did not believe he had a future in professional basketball; and chose to pursue professional baseball.

+He won All-North Central Conference baseball honors in 1961.
+The team was in the NCAA playoffs with Watt as its top pitcher.
+In 1961, he had a 5–1 record, with a 1.98 earned run average (ERA) in 50 innings pitched with 56 strikeouts, giving up only 29 hits.
+His team reached the round before the 1961 College World Series, losing to eventual runner up Oklahoma State.
+He was scouted the Baltimore Orioles during those playoffs, and they invited him to play in the Basin League (college summer league) in South Dakota that summer.
+Orioles’ scout Jim Russo helped sign Watt.

+He left school in 1961, just before his junior year in college, after signing a major league baseball contract with the Baltimore Orioles in early September 1961.
+Watt spent each fall taking classes at ISTC through 1965, until graduating in January 1966.
+He was inducted into the University of Northern Iowa's Hall of Fame in 1987.